 The Greek Bias

 One of the main mistakes that western scholars have made is to approach Vedic civilization using ancient Greece as their starting off point.
 They look at the Vedas like the works of Homer, reflecting traditions like the Greeks who only came on the scene during the late ancient period (after 1500 BCE).
-They view the Vedic people like the ancient Greeks as mainly a warrior people, on the move, as part of various proposed Aryan invasions/migrations of the time.
+They view the Vedic people like the ancient Greeks as mainlywarrior peoples, on the move, as part of various proposed Aryan invasions/migrations of the time.
 They place Vedic culture in the mold of the type of primitive tribal Indo-European culture much like what they propose was at the roots of Greek civilization.
 The Western date of 1500 BCE for the Vedas was made to parallel their 1500 BCE date for the early Greeks (though Biblical constraints also entered into the picture).

 However, Homer and the oldest Greek literature of the Iliad and the Odyssey at best resemble Hindu epics like the Mahabharata that came at the end of the Vedic period (but without the same depth of Vedantic thought or a dominant guru figure like Krishna).
 The Homeric model was of a less spiritual and more recent culture to which the materialistic western civilization could comfortably trace itself.
 It did not reflect a mystic, rishi or yogi culture like that of the Vedas or that of ancient Egypt.
 India’s ancient civilization towers over that of ancient Greece and is much earlier.

 Language and Culture

-Along with this mistake, western scholars have tried to use language as the determinative factor for judging ancient cultures–as if groups that spoke languages belonging to the same language family must possess a similar or contemporaneous culture as well.
+Along with this Greek mistake, western scholars have tried to use language as the determinative factor for judging ancient cultures–as if groups that spoke languages belonging to the same language family must possess a similar or contemporaneous culture as well.
 However, we should note that language families have persisted through various historical ages and different types of cultures.
 For example, we cannot make medieval Russian and ancient Persian contemporaneous or similar in civilization because of some linguistic affinities.
 On the other hand, cultures of the same time period have similar civilizations in spite of language differences.
 The ancient Romans, for example, had much in common culturally with the Carthaginians who had a similar life-style and lived in the same part of the world, in spite of speaking languages that did not belong to the same family.